The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments.
 Genetic tests evaluated in this medical policy are available under the auspices of the Clinical Laboratory Improvement Amendments.
 Laboratories that offer laboratory-developed tests must be licensed under the Clinical Laboratory Improvement Amendments for high-complexity testing.
 To date, the U.S. FDA has chosen not to require any regulatory review of these tests.

 The Epi proColon test is the only SEPT9 DNA test that has received FDA approval.
 It was approved in 2016 for use in average-risk patients who decline other screening methods.
+In 2024, the Epi proColon test was purchased by New Day Diagnostics and renamed ColoHealth™.

-Gene expression profiling (eg, ColonSentry®, BeScreened™-CRC) is considered investigational for colorectal cancer screening.
+Gene expression profiling (e.g., ColonSentry®, BeScreened™ CRC) is considered investigational for colorectal cancer screening.

 None